UTSCCSCC01/finalprojects22-fit/README.md

 * Feature branch (as many as needed): integrate back to the develop branch when the feature is stable and tested
     * Changes on the develop branch must be merged back into feature branches
 * Release branch (as many as needed): created from the develop branch, used to isolate and stabilize the releases
-* WIP branch (as many as needed): The work is in progress, and I am aware it will not finish soon
+* WIP branch (as many as needed): The work is in progress, and the developer awares it will not finish soon

-**What do you name your branches?**
+**How do you name your branches?**
 * Branch type (as listed above)
 * Issue id
 * Short description to distinguish different tasks/actions for same issue (optional - separated by hyphens)